 F. Scott Fitzgerald: Find out if this person has read Fitzgerald beyond The Great Gatsby.
 There's nothing wrong with loving Gatsby, but no one should declare an author to be his or her favorite unless he or she has read at least 3 of that author's books.

 Unless, of course, that author is Harper Lee.
-To Kill a Mockingbird was her only novel, but it's so
+To Kill a Mockingbird was her only novel, but it's so great it elevates Lee to a reasonable candidate for the title of anyone's favorite American author, or favorite author of any nationality.

 Edith Wharton: an excellent choice.
 This person is a reader.
 Anyone who can get past Ethan Frome, the high school English teacher's favorite form of torture, and give novels like The House of Mirth and The Age of Innocence a chance will not be deterred by something like a Dave Matthews Band CD collection or closet addiction to The Real Housewives of New Jersey.